23 FAQs about product liability

-20. Will settling a case encourage other people to sue me as well?
+20. Will settling a product liability case encourage other people to sue me?

 Other people may become keener to take action if they see the chance of winning a large settlement.
 However, cases are generally settled without any admission that you are at fault, and can include a confidentiality agreement.
 Settling one case does not necessarily mean that you will have to settle others.

-21. What is the position on product liability if my product is supplied to overseas markets, and which country's laws apply?
+21. Which country's product liability laws apply if my product is supplied to overseas markets?

 Product liability claims will generally be brought wherever the harm is suffered.
 So, for example, someone who is injured overseas by a product you exported will sue you in their local courts, under local laws.